behave/behave/docs/new_and_noteworthy_v1.2.5.rst

 via its file location (and run on its own).
 In addition, if one fails, it is now possible to rerun only the failing example/row combination(s).

-The name annoations schema for the generated scenarios from above provides the new default name annotation schema.
+The name annotations schema for the generated scenarios from above provides the new default name annotation schema.
 It can be adapted/overwritten in "behave.ini":